Cheeses12/ObsidianRepo/US and Europe/NATO.md

 - NATO deepens the extent that the US is involved with Europe
 	- Stokes tensions with Russia
 - NATO has been expanding rapidly, including countries that were formally in the [[Warsaw Pact]]
+- The military power in NATO mostly comes from the US
+-